BaixuanLi/IELTS-Prompt/README.md

 📙 **Description:** The IELTS Academic Speaking section consists of three parts in total, with the first and third parts being in a question-and-answer format, and the second part in a presentation format.

-As for IELTS Academic Speaking Tutor, now we temporarily recommend directly using https://chat.openai.com/g/g-LDICowG2o-ielts, and we will release our version soon
+As for IELTS Academic Speaking Tutor, now we temporarily recommend directly using https://chat.openai.com/g/g-LDICowG2o-ielts, and we will release our version as soon as possible.

 #### Role Prompt